YunHsiao/Crysknife/README.md

 // ${ProjectName}: End
 ```

-2. Single-line:
+### Single-line

 ```cpp
 ** YOUR ONE-LINER HERE ** // ${ProjectName}${Comments}
 ```

+### Next-line
-3. Next-line: Note that there can be no code at the same line with the comment guard:
+Note that there can be no code at the same line with the comment guard:

 ```cpp
 // ${ProjectName}${Comments}